fighting-game-button-challenge (Fighting Game Button Challenge)

 What This App Solves

-- â»This section is intended to explain what this app is, serve as a milestone guideline, and for various other purposes.
+- This section is intended to explain what this app is, serve as a milestone guide, and for various other purposes.

 - Startup Time

-- This app achieves that.
-Itâs resident, doesnât interfere, and returns to the background 1 second after a button press.
+- This app can do that.
+It’s always-on.
+It won’t get in your way.
+It moves to the background 1 second after a button press.

-- Most fighting game tutorials are structured such that:
+- Most fighting game control tutorials:

-- They are often divided into an explanation part (where you canât move the character) and an operation part (where you canât quickly choose which operation to learn).
-Or, there might be no operation part at all.
+- Are divided into explanation parts (where you can’t move the character) and practice parts (where you can’t quickly choose which action to learn).
+Or sometimes there’s no practice part at all.

-- Whatâs desired is a mode where you can learn âwhat happens when you press which buttonâ by:
+- What’s desired is a mode that helps you understand what happens when you press which button by:

-- Quickly playing one mission per second,
+- Allowing you to quickly complete one mission per second,

 - Covering all necessary button combinations for that game,